-Breaking a tooth is traumatic, but quick action and a visit to the dentist fixes cosmetic damage and helps prevent long-term problems.
-Teeth break as a result of forceful impacts, such as those that occur in car accidents or sports, or due to dental problems such as large cavities or lost fillings.
+Breaking a tooth is traumatic, but quick action and a visit to the dentist fix cosmetic damage and help prevent long-term problems.
+Teeth break due to forceful impacts, such as those that occur in car accidents or sports or due to dental issues such as large cavities or lost fillings.
 Whatever the cause may be, a dental visit is needed either immediately or as soon as is convenient, depending on how badly the tooth is broken.

 What To Do With A Broken Tooth

-A broken tooth can range from a chip in the hard enamel exterior to the complete breakage of an area, leaving the dentin and pulp exposed.
-Tooth enamel contains no nerves or blood vessels, according to the Harvard Medical School, so enamel loss may cause no pain.
+A broken tooth can range from a chip in the hard enamel exterior, or to the complete breakage of an area, leaving the dentin and pulp exposed.
+Tooth enamel contains no nerves or blood vessels, so enamel loss may cause no pain.
 When the dentin or pulp is exposed to the air, however, the tooth often hurts.
-Bacteria can infect exposed pulp over time, causing more pain, discoloration of the remaining enamel and sensitivity to temperature changes.
+Bacteria can infect exposed pulp over time, causing more pain, discoloration of the remaining enamel, and sensitivity to temperature changes.
 There may also be pain from the injury that broke the tooth, whether or not the dentin or pulp is exposed.

 The correct treatment for a broken tooth depends on the extent of the damage.
 Dental pulp that is infected with bacteria dies over time.
 It must be removed and replaced with a plastic filling in a root canal procedure.
 Dentists sometimes wait to see if the pulp is infected, in which case a temporary crown may be placed over the broken tooth.
 If the pulp is not infected but the tooth is missing a large chip, a crown will restore the tooth's cosmetic appearance.
 Usually the tooth can be repaired when only a small chip is lost.
 If you’re trying to care for a crown or repaired tooth, regular flossing and brushing with a toothpaste such as Colgate Total® Clean Mint, in which its fluoride formula strengthens teeth to help prevent cavities is recommended.